Criteria for Success

 A successful pitch prompts the listener to respond, “Interesting—tell me more!”
 All decisions about content and delivery should be based on what will engage your audience.

-First, select pitch content by answering questions like “what aspect of my work will be most exciting to my audience?”
-When preparing a pitch to be delivered formally to a group, choose an aspect of your big problem and an application or advantage of your new thing that will interest the majority of the audience.
+Select pitch content by answering questions like “what aspect of my work will be most exciting to my audience?”
+When preparing a pitch to a formal group, choose one aspect of your big problem and an application or advantage of your new idea that will interest the majority of the audience.
 When giving a pitch in a personal conversation, your pitch should be tailor-made for the specific person.

+Keep the sentence structure and words simple so that your delivery feels natural and your audience can follow the ideas you are presenting.
 The way we write is different from the way we speak.
 When drafting your pitch on paper, you might find that your sentences and words tend to be longer and more complicated.
 This structure is nearly always overly rigid for a pitch and will feel forced when you try to deliver it aloud.
-Additionally, your audience will have difficulty following your ideas.
-Keep the sentence structure and words simple so that your delivery feels natural and your audience can follow the ideas you are presenting.
+Furthermore, your audience will have difficulty following your ideas.

-Start by drafting a pitch.
+Start by sketching a pitch.
 Don’t overthink it.
 Just jot down how you might respond to someone asking, “Hi.
 What are you working on?
-And why is it important?”
+Why is it important?”

-Author Tip: I find it easiest to start with my one-sentence project summary and then add the motivation pieces I need to create value for that idea.
+Author Tip: I find it easiest to start with the sentence about my project (highlighted in yellow) and then add the motivation pieces I need to create value for that idea.

 People will not understand your pitch if you try to introduce too many new things.
-Look back at those key nouns and verbs previously identified, and assess how your audience will relate to those words.
-Try to limit the number of definitions and amount of jargon in your pitch.
+Look back at those key nouns and verbs previously identified and assess how your audience will relate to those words.
+Limit the number of definitions and jargon in your pitch.

 Are there any specific terms that you think your audience will not understand?
 We will call those words “jargon.”
 They need to be replaced or removed.

-There is obvious jargon, which are words completely foreign to your audience, such as “ECCS” or “Doppler Broadening Resonance Regions.”
-These are useful in highly specialized arenas, but are not helpful for most audiences.
+There is “obvious jargon,” which refers to words completely foreign to your audience, such as “NPTF tap” or “National Pipe Thread Fuel tap.”
+These are useful in highly specialized arenas but are not helpful for most audiences.
 Often you can substitute these words with less specific words or cut them from the pitch altogether.

 In conversation, we change our energy, speed, and volume naturally when speaking casually.
-When we have a more formal venue, our focus or our nerves can make us fall flat and bore our audience.
-Practice dynamics and delivery.
+In more formal settings, our focus or our nerves can make us fall flat and bore our audience.
+Practice the delivery dynamics, facial expression and body language .
 Give your serious, concerned face when you talk about your big problem.
 Pick up the energy when you introduce your ideas.
 Smile when you share your vision for a better future.